junewunder/juniper-rs/README.md

 An interesting part of this repository is a mixfix parser (located in `src/mixfix/mixfix.rs`).
 [The algorithm was copied from here.](https://github.com/uvm-plaid/uvmhs/blob/master/src/UVMHS/Lib/Parser/Mixfix.hs)

-## questions
- - how to do implement no-arg functions like `random`
- - how to typecheck with mutual recursion??
- - .....how bad would it be to implement algorithm W....

 ## features so far:

  - bools, numbers, strings